Gnocchi and Chicken Sausage Vegetable Skillet is a quick and healthy, complete gluten free dinner in one. Ready in 30 minutes!

-I’m calling it the summer version of my Roasted Spring Vegetable with Marinated Mozzarella Pasta, so if you loved that recipe highlighting spring vegetables, you’ll definitely want to try this dish featuring zucchini, summer squash, cherry tomatoes, and basil…and gnocchi and chicken sausage because gnocchi and chicken sausage.
-YUM!
+I’m calling it the summer version of my Roasted Spring Vegetable with Marinated Mozzarella Pasta, so if you love that recipe highlighting spring vegetables, you’ll definitely want to try this dish featuring zucchini, summer squash, cherry tomatoes, and basil, plus gnocchi and sliced sausage.

-I feel like I’ve told you this story before but I’ll say it again – when I was first learning how to cook at the age of 21 after going out on my own after college (nuking nachos in my dorm room does not count!) one of my favorite dishes to make was fresh vegetable pasta tosses.
-I was living in Uptown Minneapolis at the time and would hit up the Nicollet Mall farmer’s market after work one night a week where I’d stock up on whatever vegetables were in season at the time.
+When I was first learning how to cook after going out on my own after college, one of my favorite dishes to make was fresh vegetable pasta skillets.
+I was living in Minneapolis at the time and visited the Nicollet Mall farmer’s market after work one night a week where I’d stock up on whatever vegetables were in season at the time.

 Next add 2 cloves minced garlic and a pinch of red chili pepper flakes then saute until the garlic is fragrant.
 Toss in 1/2 cup cherry tomatoes sliced in half and 1/2 cup loosely packed basil that’s been chopped then saute until the tomatoes are warmed through.